RebecaApostu/covidsite/content/posts/2020-09-15-Timeline/index.md

 ### Adding cancellations data

 Next, the main bookings dataset has been sampled to include the bookings marked as 'cancelled'.
+The data was then crossed with the official news collected and set on the same timeline.

 ### Integrating Airbnb's response

+The final version of the timeline was reached by adding the available online new data related to Airbnb's response to the COVID-19 outbreak.

 The prototype comes as a result of the research for the MSc.
 Thesis: Travel Disruption during COVID-19, conducted at the IT University of Copenhagen, as part of the Digital Innovation and Management programme.